fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/javascript/manual.md

   });
 ```

-For more context on using the Aperture JavaScript SDK to set feature Control
+For more context on using the Aperture JavaScript SDK to set feature control
-Points, refer to the [example app][example] available in the repository.
+points, refer to the [example app][example] available in the repository.

 [example]: https://github.com/fluxninja/aperture-js/tree/main/example